 Writing a first job CV with no experience?
 See our guide: How to Write an Entry-Level CV with No Experience [10+ Tips]

 Want to write a job-specific university CV?
 See our CV Examples for Every Profession.

-Sample CV for University Students You Can Copy and Use
+University Student CV You Can Copy and Use

-Feel free to copy-paste this good CV example for university students:
+Feel free to copy-paste this good CV template for university students:

-Talented marketing specialist with a passion for SEO and SEM.
-Seeking to use strong interpersonal and creative skills to improve ROI at MDC Jones.
-As a student leader of AMA's UMaine chapter, raised membership by 30%.
+Talented marketing specialist with passion for SEO and SEM.
+Seeking to use strong interpersonal and creative skills to improve ROI at MDC Jones Ltd. As a student leader of DMI's University of London branch, raised membership by 30%.
 SEO web publishing project got 20K views/mo.

-- Student leader, American Marketing Association.
+- Student leader, Digital Marketing Institute.
 Raised membership 30%.